55 PROVEN TIPS FOR IMPROVING YOUR PODIATRY MARKETING STRATEGY

 Here’s the thing:

 Endorsements can still work even if it’s not a celebrity.
-For an example of this, you don’t really have to look much further than the reviews people leave on Amazon.
+For an example of this, you don’t have to look much further than the reviews people leave on Amazon.
 People trust those reviews all the time, without knowing the reviewer personally, or who they are.

 This is a key reason you need to make sure you use testimonials in your marketing plan.
-It’s basically the same general concept—and it’s one that works.
+It’s the same general concept—and it’s one that works.

 Want to see this tip put into practice?
 Check out this testimonial video and then see if you can find it on our website.

-32. Ask patients for reviews
+32. Ask Patients for Reviews

 Testimonials are important.
 Online reviews, however, are even more so.

-Yes, they absolutely act as endorsements of your medical practice—just as with testimonials—but the key distinction is that online reviews can also affect how your website performs in search engine rankings.
+Yes, they absolutely act as endorsements of your medical practice—just as with testimonials—but the key distinction is that online reviews can also affect how your website performs in search engine rankings

 As you might expect, Google tends to give more weight to businesses (including medical practices) that have better reviews.